Student Send-Off Events

 Students, both new and current, are encouraged to attend the send-offs.
 The other students you meet will become your classmates and friends.
 Whether you hail from Kirksville or you're traveling across the nation, it never hurts to know somewhere at Truman that understands what home is!
 Current students are involved in send-offs to not only get to know the new students, but to answer questions as well.

-What is a student send-off event?
+What is a New Student Send-Off event?
 A student send-off event consists of a group of alumni and parents of current students hosting a gathering of local high school students (who have been accepted at Truman State University) and their families where the incoming freshmen may meet current students and their parents.
 This is a chance for them to exchange information and begin developing a contact group to help ease their transition from home to campus life.

 Do I need to RSVP?
 We really appreciate any and all RSVPs.
 Most chapters offer a meal or some kind of refreshments at the send-offs.
 Letting us know if you're coming and who you're bringing helps us plan better.
 Plus, all new students will receive a Future Alumni T-shirt.
 Sending us an RSVP that includes your shirt size ensures we will have one available for you!